 - animal sources include small amounts of wild Alaskan salmon, Icelandic cod, sardines, anchovies, herring, rainbow trout, calamari, and organic turkey

 I mentioned some issues with excess protein on page two, under ‘High Protein’ diets, and it bears repeating.
 Excessive protein intake (I consider 120g a day or more excessive, especially if animal-based) has a slow, chronic, insidious congesting effect on the kidneys and liver, which are absolutely critical to the health and function of our all-important LYMPHATIC SYSTEM, the great sewer system responsible for removal of cellular waste.
 Healthy filter organs (kidneys and liver) contribute to healthy lymphatic drainage, thus reducing disease potential.
 The kidneys are under appreciated in standard medicine.
-Standard blood kidney tests like BUN, eGFR, creatinine, protein, and liver enzymes typically won’t reveal this problem as these are acute or later-stage abnormalities.
+Standard blood kidney tests like BUN, eGFR, creatinine, albumin, globulin, and liver enzymes typically won’t reveal this problem as these are acute or later-stage abnormalities.
 Our liver also becomes burdened by excess fat.
+There are cases where temporary protein intake can be increased, such as pregnancy, large and severe body burns, heavy exercise, and cachexia due to a condition like cancer or chemotherapy.
 Bottom line: don’t pig out on protein, especially animal sources, if you want to live a longer, healthier life.

 Putting it All Together – A Sample Day of a Whole-Foods, Plant-Based Diet